This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Give your child's medicine as directed.
 Contact your child's healthcare provider if you think the medicine is not working as expected.
 Tell him or her if your child is allergic to any medicine.
 Keep a current list of the medicines, vitamins, and herbs your child takes.
 Include the amounts, and when, how, and why they are taken.
 Bring the list or the medicines in their containers to follow-up visits.
 Carry your child's medicine list with you in case of an emergency.

 Manage your child's ankle sprain:

-- Use support devices, such as a brace, cast, or splint, may be needed to limit your child's movement and protect the joint.
+- Use support devices, such as a brace, cast, or splint, to limit your child's movement and protect the joint.
 Your child may need to use crutches to decrease pain as he or she moves around.

-- Help your child rest his ankle.
+- Help your child rest his or her ankle.
 Ask when your child can return to his or her usual activities or sports.